 Whole Number 47

 SPARKS, SGT.
 JULIUS MORTIMER, born 1834, died March 2, 1899, buried in Greenwood United Cemetery.
-He married Minnie A. .
-His fatherís name was George Sparks.
+He married Minnie A. MNU.
+His father's name was George Sparks.
 He served in Co.
 G, 19th Wisconsin Vol. Inf., transferred to Co.
 D, 19th Wisconsin Vol. Inf.
 He enlisted at Ironton, Wisconsin